unicode-org/message-format-wg/spec/README.md

 > (such as due to the release of new CLDR versions).

-Updates to this specification will only reserve, define, or require function names or function option names consisting of characters in the ranges a-z, A-Z, and 0-9.
+Updates to this specification will only reserve, define, or require function identifiers and function option identifiers which satisfy either of the following two requirements:
+- Includes no namespace,
+  and has a name consisting of characters in the ranges a-z, A-Z, and 0-9, and the characters U+002E FULL STOP `.`, U+002D HYPHEN-MINUS `-`, and U+005F LOW LINE `_`.
+- Uses a namespace consisting of a single character in the ranges a-z and A-Z.

-All other names in these categories are reserved for the use of implementations or users.
+All other identifiers in these categories are reserved for the use of implementations or users.

 > [!NOTE]
-> Users defining custom names SHOULD include at least one character outside these ranges
+> Users defining custom identifiers SHOULD include at least one character outside these ranges
 > to ensure that they will be compatible with future versions of this specification.
 > They SHOULD also use the namespace feature to avoid collisions with other implementations.